Enteee/duckpond.ch/_posts/2018-02-24-first-steps-on-the-moon.md

 Compared to the imagery [on wikimedia](https://upload.wikimedia.org/wikipedia/commons/e/e1/FullMoon2010.jpg) mine is a child's drawing.
 But it's mine!
 I am happy with the result because I was able to identify a lot of things to improve and test:

 * Write a program which finds automatically the best recording parameters
-* Come up with a procedure to calibrate the motor
+* Find a procedure for motor calibration
 * RAW instead of BMP
 * Try overlaying multiple images to reduce noise
 * Try [Dark-frame substraction](https://en.wikipedia.org/wiki/Dark-frame_subtraction)